 33. Visit the Florida Caverns State Park

 The Florida Caverns State Park is without a doubt one of the most unique attractions in Florida.
-It is the only state park in Florida that has air-filled caves accessible to the public.
+It is the only state park in Florida with air-filled caves accessible to the public.

 As you enter the limestone cave you’ll be greeted with cool air, and the sound of dripping water.
 As you look up you’ll be transported into another world as you take in the breathtaking sites of mystifying stalactites, stalagmites, flowstones and draperies hanging from the ceiling.